 The City of Paducah is studying the history of the Northside neighborhood and its architecture.
 The project will result in the nomination of the neighborhood to the National Register of Historic Places.
-Achieving this listing would be beneficial to property owners since they will be able to seek state and federal tax credits for building rehabilitations.
+Achieving this listing would be beneficial to property owners since they will be able to seek state or federal tax credits for building rehabilitations.
 Several neighborhoods in Paducah are listed on the National Register of Historic Places including the Downtown Commercial District, the Lower Town Neighborhood District, and the Jefferson Street-Fountain Avenue District.

 Senior Planner Josh Sommer with the Paducah Planning Department is coordinating the project.
 Sommer said, “Paducah has a rich architectural heritage which has resulted in several neighborhoods being listed on the National Register of Historic Places including the Downtown Commercial District, the Lower Town Neighborhood District, and the Jefferson Street-Fountain Avenue District.
 The Northside neighborhood is largely a structurally intact neighborhood.
 It’s a neighborhood where residents choose to live their entire lives.
 Generations of Paducahans have seen the historical value of this neighborhood added to the City as a whole.”